Coiot/cbr-main/src/albums/s2/episode24.md

 - scene_number: 06
   scene_title: "Gods and Kings"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode24-scene06.jpg
-  narration: "<p>Our first content slide of the part brings us to the Government Overview screen, showing us the types of governments all of the different civs in the cylinder have.
+  narration: "<p>Our first content slide of the episode brings us to the Government Overview screen, showing us the types of governments all of the different civs in the cylinder have.
 I’m not sure as to the differences between all of the government types, but there is certainly a wide spread, with republics, monarchies, tribes, and more just on this slide.</p>"
 - scene_number: 07
   scene_title: "Government 101"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode24-scene07.jpg